jayanthyetukuri/jayanthyetukuri.github.io/about.md

 # Jayanth Yetukuri
 I am a fifth year Phd student in the CS department of UC, Santa Cruz.
 I am working with [Prof. Yang Liu](http://yliuu.com/) on user centric _Actionable Recourse_.
-My research interests are in societal aspects of _Artificial Intelligence & Machine Learning_, including but not limited to _robustness_, _recoursability_, _fairness_ and is centered explicitly around improving \textbf{trustworthiness} of the models.
+My research interests are in societal aspects of _Artificial Intelligence & Machine Learning_, including but not limited to _robustness_, _recoursability_, _fairness_ and is centered explicitly around improving _trustworthiness_ of the models.

 ---